Antonia Hernández

 Antonia Hernández (born 1948) is an attorney, activist, and philanthropist.
-She currently serves as the President and CEO of the California Community Foundation.
-Hernández worked as a prosecutor in Madrigal v.
+She currently serves as president and CEO of the California Community Foundation.
+Hernández was counsel for the plaintiffs in Madrigal v.
 Quilligan (1975), a class-action lawsuit filed by ten women of Mexican descent who were involuntarily sterilized at the Los Angeles County Hospital.
-She is also the first Latina to serve as staff counsel to the U.S. Senate Judiciary Committee from 1979 to 1980.
+She is also the first Latina woman to serve as staff counsel to the U.S. Senate Judiciary Committee from 1979 to 1980.
 In addition, Hernández served on the campaign team for Senator Ted Kennedy in his 1980 presidential campaign.
 She served as president and general counsel of the Mexican American Legal Defense and Education Fund (MALDEF) from 1985 to 2004.

 Early life and education

 Hernández was born in Torreon, Mexico in 1948 on a communal ranch to parents Manuel and Nicolasa Hernández.
 Her grandparents and father, born in the United States, were subject to the forced migration practices of Mexican Repatriation during the Great Depression.
 After moving to the United States in 1956 at the age of seven, she settled with her family at the Maravilla Housing Projects of East Los Angeles.

 Hernández started school in Los Angeles, despite knowing little English.
 However, she had a major desire to learn, in addition to a teacher realizing her potential, so she was able to excel in school at a young age.

 After graduating from Garfield High School, Hernández attended the University of California Los Angeles, earning a bachelor's degree in History in 1970.
 She then enrolled in the UCLA School of Law, where she earned her J.D. degree in 1974.